TosbackCgusBridge-Bot/CGUs-versions/Esquire/Privacy Policy.md

 In order to view the Privacy Policy you must enable javaScript.

-CHECK THESE OUT Women Your 2012-2013 NBA Preview  from the Cheerleaders, but Still: Are You Ready for Some Hoops?
+WATCH AND LEARN...
+Women Your 2012-2013 NBA Preview  from the Cheerleaders, but Still: Are You Ready for Some Hoops?

 Because they're closer to the action than Van Gundy, right?

-*   Miranda Kerr: Esquire UK Sexiest Woman Alive
+*   Miranda Kerr: Sexiest Woman Alive, According to Esquire UK

 *   Monday Morning Cheerleader with a Cowboys Sideline Expert on the Hail Mary That Wasn't

 *   Now, a Sexy Redheaded Woman

+Style How to Dress Like Bond in _Skyfall_

+Or Q, or Gareth Mallory, or Raoul Silva, or.... well, you get the point

+*   Grenson's Classic Wingtip

-Style Disaster-Proof Style for the Next Superstorm
+*   Disaster-Proof Style for the Next Superstorm

-Or, you know, the zombie apocalypse

 *   Our Favorite Shots from the Très Bien Shop Lookbook

-*   Hunter's Definitive Rain Boot

-*   James Bond's Skyfall Evolution: A Stylish Movie Review

 News &.
+Politics The 11 Best Reactions to This _Star Wars_ News

+In which we go to the die-hards

+*   The Silent Terror of Hurricane Sandy

+*   Charles P. Pierce: Why I'm Voting for Obama

-Politics Charles P. Pierce: The Hurricane Will Be Politicized
+*   Charles P. Pierce: The Hurricane Will Be Politicized

-Based on the aftermath, it's been better for the nation that Obama is running the nation than if Romney were

-*   Chris Christie, Sandy's Superstar

-*   My (Halfhearted) Attempt at Becoming TNT's _The Hero_

-*   ESPN's Jeff Chadiha on the 49ers' Vernon Davis, Impossible Talent

 Food &.
-Drink Hurricane Sandy Heroes: The Last Restaurant in Atlantic City

-A report from Tun's Tavern, where, remarkably, they're still serving lunch specials
+Drink Things You Don't Know About Trick-or-Treating

+With numbers!

+*   New Whiskey-Drinking Wisdom

-*   What to Cook at Home Tonight
+*   What Happened at WhiskyFest: A Drinking Diary

-*   Cocktail of the Week: A Scotch Old-Fashioned to Keep You Dry

-*   It's World Series Free Taco Day!
+*   Vote: What's America's Best Sub?

 Women